CLI Library

 | convertapi --iformat=pdf --oformat=jpg --params="file:<<" --out=@/path/to/resultdir --secret=your-api-secret

-Do PDF->JPG and DOCX->JPG conversions in parallel and ZIP result JPG files
+Do PDF->JPG and DOCX->JPG conversions in parallel and ZIP the converted JPG files

 ( \